devillemereuil/bayescenv/README.md

 BayeScEnv
 =========

+*Warning !!* The version v1.0 of BayeScEnv had 2 [critical](https://github.com/devillemereuil/bayescenv/issues/2) [bugs](https://github.com/devillemereuil/bayescenv/issues/3).
+If you were using this version, please update for the v1.1 or later!

 BayeScEnv is a Fst-based, genome-scan method that uses environmental variables to detect local adaptation.

 The program is still in a beta version, so please report any issue you encounter [here](https://github.com/devillemereuil/bayescenv/issues).